mnot/I-D/h2-vpn/draft.md

 * Auth Data: Authentication data.
 This field can carry arbitrary authentication data, typically pre-arranged with the server.
 * Pad Length: An 8-bit field containing the length of the frame padding in units of octets.
 This field is only present if the PADDED flag is set.
+* Padding: Padding octets that contain no application semantic value.
+Padding octets MUST be set to zero when sending.
+A receiver is not obligated to verify padding but MAY treat non-zero padding as a connection error ({{RFC7540}}, Section 5.4.1) of type PROTOCOL_ERROR.

 The STARTVPN frame defines the following flags:

 * PADDED (0x0): When set, bit 0 indicates that the Pad Length field and any padding that it describes are present.

+The total number of padding octets is determined by the value of the Pad Length field.
+If the length of the padding is the length of the frame payload or greater, the recipient MUST treat this as a connection error ({{RFC7540}} Section 5.4.1) of type PROTOCOL_ERROR.

+STARTVPN frames MUST be associated with a stream.
+If a STARTVPN frame is received whose stream identifier field is 0x0, the recipient MUST respond with a connection error ({{RFC7540}}, Section 5.4.1) of type PROTOCOL_ERROR.

 ## The IP HTTP/2 Frame Type